What’s a Good Average Cycling Distance for Beginners?

 Endurance cycling is as much a mental challenge as a physical one.

-Prepare yourself mentally for the distance, and have strategies to stay motivated during the ride.
 This could include setting mini-goals along the route, riding with a group, or creating an inspiring playlist.

-In my case listening to podcasts or audiobooks is also a fantastic way to kill time.
+In my case, listening to podcasts or audiobooks is also a fantastic way to kill time.

 BUT only do this if you’re riding on bike paths, DON’T be distracted when you’re riding on open roads!!!